libretro/docs/docs/library/mesen-s.md

 | ![](../image/retromouse/retro_middle.png) Mouse 3                                                                        | Turbo Toggle  |

 !!! attention
 	Currently there is no crosshair.
-Pressing the mouse grab binding in RetroArch (default F11) should make your system cursor visible.
+Pressing the mouse grab binding twice in RetroArch (default F11) should make your system cursor visible.

 ## Compatibility